11 Recommended English Learning Apps That Actually Work

 Busuu focuses on interactive lessons and contextual understanding, helping you learn how English is used in daily life.
 Lessons cover grammar correction, reading fluency, and listening comprehension in short, 10-minute sessions.

-You can practice with native speakers and get personalized feedback using data-driven learning insights.
-Its adaptive learning system customizes your path based on your placement test and goals—whether for travel, business, or exams.
+You can practice with native speakers and get personalised feedback using data-driven learning insights.
+Its adaptive learning system customises your path based on your placement test and goals—whether for travel, business, or exams.

 The premium version adds offline access and structured study plans, making Busuu a balanced option for self-paced learning with global communication benefits.